cismet/carma/playgrounds/cesium-reference/src/overlay/README.md

 # Cesium Overlay System

-A React context-based overlay system for rendering HTML elements positioned relative to 3D coordinates in Cesium.
+A React context-based overlay system for rendering HTML elements positioned with 2D coordinates.

-## Overview

-The overlay system provides a way to render HTML content (labels, tooltips, UI elements) that are positioned and tracked relative to 3D world coordinates in a Cesium viewer.
-Elements automatically update their screen positions as the camera moves.
+The overlay system provides a way to render HTML Annotation content (labels, tooltips, UI elements) based on 2D positions.

+The component itself is agnostic of any 3D engine or framework, so the projection from 3D to 2D should happen in a callback or precomputed.

+The Lib provides predefined annotion components and primitives that expect 2D positions.

 ## Usage